akeDataAnalyst/Python_Netflix_Dataset_Proj/README.md

 This project focuses on analyzing the Netflix Dataset.
 The dataset contains information about TV Shows and Movies available on Netflix until 2021

 ## Data Loading and Exploration
 I will use the Pandas library to import and explore the dataset.
 The dataset is in CSV format.
-I will use the `pd.read_csv` function to import the dataset and store it in a DataFrame named 'data'. [](file.csv)
+I will use the `pd.read_csv` function to import the dataset and store it in a DataFrame named 'data'.
+[Microsoft Excel file](file.csv)

 ### Basic Data Exploration Functions
 - head function: Displays the top records of the dataset